dsondak/optRBC/examples/README.md

 ![hybrid](../figs/hybrid.png)

+Note that this hybrid implementation is still running on a singe node, just multiple processes.
+We tried running it on the AWS cluster, but it didn't work out of the box, and we didn't have enough time to debug the problem.
 For a discussion on these results, please refer to the main README.

 ### 4. Temperature field visualization.